aleskin/dji_tello_lib/README.md

 - `media list`: List all media files stored on the drone
   - Example: `media list`
+  - Note: Some Tello models have limited media listing capabilities

 - `media download <filename>`: Download a specific file from the drone
   - Example: `media download photo_01.jpg`